Opteo/google-ads-api/docs/content/concepts/mutations/using_mutate_resources.md

 Sometimes you may want to create multiple resources of different types at once, such as creating a new campaign and its required budget.
 The `customer.mutateResources` method is designed for this use case, and supports:

 -   **Atomic Mutations**: If any of the operations fail, all other operations will be rolled back.
--   **Temporary resource ids**: Define your entity relationships using your own temporary IDs.
+-   **Temporary Resource IDs**: Define your entity relationships using your own temporary IDs.
--   **All mutation types**: Create, update, and delete resources.
+-   **All Mutation Types**: Create, update, and delete resources.

-A basic example of creating a budget and a campaign (which uses this budget) is shown below:
+A basic example of creating a budget, and a campaign that uses this budget, is shown below:

 ```javascript
 const { results } = await customer.mutateResources([